Sutton’s career day helps Broncos beat woeful Jaguars 23-13

 LAMBO MISSES

-Josh Lambo’s struggles continued Sunday, raising questions about whether the Jaguars will make a move at kicker.
+Josh Lambo’s struggles continued Sunday, raising questions whether the Jaguars will make a move at kicker.
 Lambo missed two field-goal attempts, making him 0 for 3 on the season.

-Lambo, who had hip surgery last year but vowed earlier this month he’s “as good of a kicker, if not better, than I’ve ever been,” was wide right from 52 yards away and wide left from 48.
+Lambo, who had hip surgery last year but vowed earlier this month he’s “as good of a kicker, if not better, than I’ve ever been,” was wide right from 52 yards and wide left from 48.
 He was wide left on a 55-yarder last week at Houston.

 KEY INJURIES

-Broncos LB Josey Jewell left the game in the first half with a shoulder injury.
-Jaguars lost TE James O’Shaughnessy (ankle), CB CJ Henderson (hip) and RG A.J.
+Broncos LB Josey Jewell left in the first half with a shoulder injury.
+The Jaguars lost TE James O’Shaughnessy (ankle), CB CJ Henderson (hip) and RG A.J.
 Cann (hamstring).

 LIGHT CROWD